Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: Conclusions and Discussions

 We further study the coupling between the driven SFQ and the LC circuit with the low frequency.
-We show that the longitudinal coupling can result in the coexistence of the single- and two-photon processes in contrast to only single-photon process for the case that the longitudinal coupling is zero.
+We show that the longitudinal coupling can result in the coexistence of the single- and two-photon processes.
+In contrast, only single-photon processes exist for the case that the longitudinal coupling is zero.
 We also obtain the conditions that the single- and two-photon processes can disappear even there is longitudinal coupling.
-We hope that all of these phenomena can be experimentally demonstrated in the near future by using two-level superconducting quantum circuits.